UDOOboard/Key-Docs/docs/02_Hardware_References/02_MCUs.md

 The UDOO KEY is **100% compatible with Raspberry Pi Pico** both hardware and software-wise.
 This means that each and any expansion hardware as well as each and any software built for Raspberry Pi Pico will work out of the box on UDOO KEY.
 For further information on RP2040, please refer to the dedicated page on [raspberrypi.com](htps://raspberrypi.com).

-**P1** and **P2** connectors of the Pico part, can be used to connect external peripherals to the RP2040.
-To use these connectors, two 20-pin headers or castellated holes must be soldered on P1 and P2 in a proper manner.
+**P1** and **P2** connectors of the Pico part can be used to connect external peripherals to the RP2040.
+Two 20-pin headers or castellated holes must be soldered on P1 and P2 in a proper manner to use them .
 The following tables summarize the possibilities offered by P1 and P2 connectors.

 #### P1
 | Pin number | Schematic pin name | SPI | UART interface | I²C | PWM | SIO/PIO |